yarnpkg/rfcs/accepted/0000-alias.md

 # Alternatives

-We can create a meta file in the project, we can commit in the project but we can't save it in your dotfile project
+We can create a meta file in the project, we can commit in the project but we can't save it in our dotfile project

 # Unresolved questions